kaygeea/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 0x09.
 Python - Everything is object

 ALX SE project to test understanding of objects in Python.
-Below are reasons for responses to some of the codes:
+Below are reasons for responses to some of the queries:

 Task 0 -